 After completing the request for Early Years Support

-The Early Years Support team will consider the information you give us in the request and whether there are any further services that may be of help to you now or in the future.
+Once the request has been submitted to Early Years Support, the team will meet and consider the information given and whether there are any further services that may be of help now or in the future.

-This discussion will usually take place within two weeks of the completed request with all supporting information being received.
+The team discussion will usually take place within four weeks (providing all supporting information has been received).

-The Early Years Support Team may recommend that you and the person who made the request come together to plan the next steps and find out more about Early Years Support.
-In some instances it may be useful to look at completing an Early Help Family Assessment which would look more in depth into wider family and sibling’s needs.
+In some instances it may be useful to complete an Early Help Family Assessment which would look more in depth into wider family and sibling’s needs.

-Next step discussion and family meeting information (word 17kb, opens in new window)
+Next step discussion and family meeting information (word 19kb, opens in new window)

-East Riding Early Years Support Process flowchart (word 60kb, opens in new window)
+East Riding Early Years Support Process flowchart (word 26kb, opens in new window)

 Are you a 'Lead Professional'?

-The role of Lead Professional in Early Years Support (word 128kb, opens in new window)
+The role of Lead Professional in Early Years Support (word 140kb, opens in new window)

 Inclusion Support templates for East Riding Early Years Education Providers